Myopia Control Solution Center

 Myopia is the inability to see images clearly at a distance.
 It is also known as nearsightedness and is the most common vision problem among children and young adults.

-Myopia occurs when the eye grows too long, causing light to come into focus in front of the retina instead of directly onto the retina.
-This causes distant objects and objects seen while driving to be blurry.
-Vision up close however is unaffected, hence the term “nearsightedness.”
-Glasses and contact lenses help focus the images on the retina and, therefore, allow myopic patients to see clearly.
+Myopia occurs when the eye grows too long, causing light to focus in front of the retina instead of directly on it.
+This makes distant objects appear blurry, while up-close vision stays clear—hence the name “nearsightedness.”
+Glasses and contact lenses help by refocusing light onto the retina, so people with myopia can see clearly again.

-This type of vision problem typically arises during childhood and normally progresses gradually and quickly, especially in kids younger than 18.
-The most common symptoms of myopia include squinting, headaches, and eyestrain.
+This type of vision problem typically develops during childhood and progresses gradually and quickly, especially in kids younger than 18.
+The most common symptoms of myopia include squinting, headaches, and eye strain.

 The rate of myopia worldwide is increasing rapidly.
-Excessive use of electronics and reduced time spent outdoors can lead to the progression of vision loss and issues.
+Excessive use of electronics and reduced time spent outdoors can lead to progressive vision loss and issues.

-This condition also tends to run in families, but even if no parents are myopic, the chances that your child can have myopia is still 25%.
+Myopia also tends to run in families, but even if neither parent is myopic, the chances that your child can have myopia are still 25%.

 Long-term, increasing amounts of myopia can lead to an increased risk of retinal tears, retinal detachments, myopic maculopathy, glaucoma, and even cataracts.
-Because of the potential for larger problems, myopia control can help.
+Because of the potential for larger problems, it is critical to start myopia control early on.

 Myopia Control

-Myopia control is a term used to describe specific treatments geared towards slowing down the progression of myopia (or nearsightedness) in children.
+Myopia control is a term used to describe specific treatments that slow down myopia progression in children.
 Myopia control is important because it may help reduce the risk of vision-threatening complications associated with high amounts of myopia—including retinal detachments, glaucoma, and cataracts.

 There are four primary methods of myopia treatment: